Selhurst Park: Main Stand

-This original stand opened in 1924 forms the South West side of the stadium.
-It includes the Directors Box, and new offices/Main Entrance that were built at the rear of the stand during the 1990s.
+This original stand opened in 1924 and forms the South West side of the stadium.
+It includes the Directors Box, and offices/Main Entrance that were built at the rear of the stand during the 1990s.
 The exterior of the stand has been re-cladded in white replacing the old original blue painted corrugated iron.
 New seats were also installed during the summer of 2013, including several lounges/Bars and a restaurant situated within the stand.
-With new investment confirmed, the club put forward plans for this stand to be redeveloped into a three-tier structure, building over, then removing, the current stand.
-Plans for a new 13,500-seater Main Stand (extending overall stadium capacity to 34,000) were approved at a Croydon Council meeting on 19 April 2018.
+With new investment confirmed, the club put forward plans for this stand to be redeveloped into a three-tier structure (13,500-seater), building over then removing the current stand (extending overall stadium capacity to 34,000).
 The new stand will feature an all-glass frontage, inspired by the original Crystal Palace.
-The club had planned for the work to start in summer 2019 with the new stand to be ready in time for the 2021–22 season, but as of today the work has still to commence.
+It was approved at a Croydon Council meeting on 19 April 2018, and club had planned for the work to start in summer 2019, with the new stand to be ready in time for the 2021–22 season, but various delays put back the work, which eventually commenced in 2024, to be completed by the summer of 2027.